 To seal the oil lubricant within the gearbox and protect it from leaking out at the point where the shaft enters and exits the gearbox, most aircraft gearboxes use face seals.
 The face seals usually contain a carbon-graphite stationary ring and a silicon carbide or tungsten carbide rotating ring.
 The rings that make the dynamic face seal are both lapped flat and are held together with springs or magnets so that liquids cannot flow between the ring faces even though they are spinning against each other at high rpm.

 The two rings in relative motion that make the dynamic seal are sealed to the shaft or the gearbox housing with static seal rings such as polymeric O-rings.
 Seal designers use spiral grooves, straight grooves, and wedges to channel or pump a thin film of air or oil between the two sliding sealing faces.
 This creates aerodynamic or hydrodynamic lift, which greatly reduces the friction and wear of the seal faces.

-For example, Metcar Grade M-45, from Metallized Carbon Corp., is often used as the stationary ring.
-It is especially suited for these shaft seals because it is impermeable and thus able to support an aerodynamic film.
+For example, Metcar Grade M-45, manufactured by Metallized Carbon Corporation, is often used successfully as the stationary ring.
+This material is especially suited for these shaft seals because it is impermeable and thus able to support an aerodynamic film.
 It also has the ability to run at high speed with low friction and low wear.

 Shaft seals must withstand extremely high shaft speed